sami-badawi/shapelogic-scala/docs/knowledge.md

 # Knowledge Representation and Decisions #

 Central to object recognition / image understanding is knowledge representation and decisions making.
-ShapeLogic Scala need a framework to do both in.
+ShapeLogic Scala need a framework for both.
 Preferably light weight.
 This page describe the requirements and list some solutions.

 ## Long Term Goals ##

-ShapeLogic Scala goal is be a natural framework for hybrid approach to object recognition combining machine learning and symbolic A.I.
+ShapeLogic Scala goal is be a framework for object recognition using a hybrid approach to A.I. combining machine learning and symbolic A.I.
 Using some of the following techniques:

 * Machine learning